 Responsibilities:

 Sorry.
 I'm not able to understand this question.
-Means here in the function get book, we are passing in the parenthesis, uh, title and author in the in the read variable.
-We are just adding the function of reading title, whatever the algorithm is we are passing and the offset by, uh, Paulo Coelho.
-And in the, uh, in the return, we are determining object defining object title, author, and read.
+Means here in the function get book, we are passing in the parenthesis, title and author in the in the read variable.
+We are just adding the function of reading title, whatever the algorithm is we are passing and the offset by, Paulo Coelho.
+And in the, in the return, we are determining object defining object title, author, and read.
 And here, down there that we are passing means we are creating.
 Okay.
 We are assigning the value, and here we are calling

-Yeah.
-So in the large, if we need to migrate a large scale project to the from the general I mean, uh, and JavaScript application to view this this to view this.
-So we can create, uh, step means we can take page wise, and we can first, we need to set up the store where all the APIs will be there.
-And based on that, we by taking 1 taking the pages 1 by 1, uh, we can migrate all the all the pages and all the code from when we're there to let's pull it here.
-Sorry.
-To view
+In large-scale projects, if we need to migrate from a general JavaScript application to a view-based one, so we can create a step-by-step plan where we can take pages one by one.
+We first need to set up the store where all the APIs will be located.
+And based on that, we can take the pages one by one, and migrate all the pages and all the code from there to here.